How and Why Do Succulents Change Color?

 As the seasons change, your succulents react to the drop or rise in temperature by changing colors.
 It’s their way of self-preserving.

-*If live in an area that experiences winters that drop below 30 or 20 degrees, then you’ll have to move your succulents indoors (unless you grow cold-hardy succulents, like Sempervivum Hens and Chicks).
+*If you live in an area that experiences winters that drop below 30 or 20 degrees, then you’ll have to move your succulents indoors (unless you grow cold-hardy succulents, like Sempervivum Hens and Chicks).

 These small Echeverias turn pink when grown in full sun.